ulfschneider/ulf.website/content/posts/reading/2021-01-07-resilient-web-design.md

 </blockquote>

 <blockquote>
 The primary design principle underlying the Web’s usefulness and growth is universality.
 The Web should be usable by people with disabilities.
-It must work with any form of information, be it a document or a point of data, and information of any quality—from a silly tweet to a scholarly paper.
+It must work with any form of information, be it a document or a point of data, and information of any quality – from a silly tweet to a scholarly paper.
 And it should be accessible from any kind of hardware that can connect to the Internet: stationary or mobile, small screen or large.
 <footer>Tim Berners-Lee</footer>
 </blockquote>